oivindoh/ssh-tarpit/README.md

 ssh-tarpit
 ==========

 SSH tarpit that slowly sends an endless banner.
 [Original idea by Chris Wellons](https://nullprogram.com/blog/2019/03/22/).
-This is Python 3 implementation focused on safety and correctness.
+This is Python 3 implementation initially focused on safety and correctness, but now focusing on providing data for other integrations through prometheus metrics showing connection attempts and total time wasted for each source address.

 ## Requirements